-In this unit we will consider how language can be used in different ways for different purposes.
+In this free course, Form and uses of language, we will consider how language can be used in different ways for different purposes.
 To do this we will use the theme of memorial and commemoration.
-In the first section we briefly discuss the life of the poet Siegfried Sassoon before examining both his poetry and prose.
-Through this we will see how he conveys meaning in different ways for different audiences using different forms.
+In the first section we briefly discuss the life of the poet Siegfried Sassoon before examining both his poetry and his prose.
+Through this we will see how Sassoon conveys meaning in different ways for different audiences using different forms.
 Following this we discuss more generally how different meanings can be conveyed using prose and poetic language.

-- an awareness of how language can be used for different purposes;
+- understand how language can be used for different purposes

-- an understanding of the importance of form and word choice when addressing different audiences.
+- understand the importance of form and word choice when addressing different audiences.

 - Current section: Introduction

 - 1 Siegfried Sassoon: a case study